 Medical plans in Columbus are extremely economical, compared to other parts of the state.
 In the Franklin County area, The cost of treatment, including office visits and hospital visits, has historically cost less than other large cities.
 Current premiums are about 20% less than similar coverage in the Toledo, Akron/Canton and Cleveland areas.
 Franklin County rates are also less expensive than the Cincinnati area.

-Anthem Blue Cross and UnitedHealthOne (formerly UnitedHealthCare) offer some of their lowest premiums in this part of the state.
-Aetna, Medical Mutual, Molina, and Humana also feature many of their best offers.
+CareSource and Medical Mutual offer some of their lowest premiums in this part of the state.
 Reasons include lower doctor visit costs, lower room-rates for hospital stays and better malpractice insurance rates for physicians.
-As you move towards the North, premiums do start creeping up a bit.
+As you move towards the North, premiums start to gradually incraese.

-Some of the most efficient and state-of-the-art hospitals are located in the area, and that certainly helps.
-They include the University Medical Center, Grant Medical Center, Riverside Methodist and the James Cancer Center.
+Some of the most efficient and state-of-the-art hospitals are located in the area, which helps provide excellent care for patients.
+The list of hospitals include the Ohio State University Wexner Medical Center, Grant Medical Center, Riverside Methodist, Mount Carmel West, Mount Carmel St. Anns, Nationwide Children's, and the James Cancer Center.
 And many of their ancillary facilities are also very cost-conscious.
 A more comprehensive listing of area hospitals can be found here.

 Health Insurance Rates In Columbus (2017)